If you’re getting ready to buy, borrow, or refinance, you probably know what lenders want: proof that you’re likely to pay them back.

 If you’re struggling with debt or how to lower your debt-to-income ratio, a sale-leaseback program can help provide a plan that converts your home equity to cash to help you meet your current needs and financial goals.
 If you’re interested in learning more, reach out to a financial advisor to discuss your options.

-Your debt-to-income ratio is an important factor in any loan consideration.
+Your debt-to-income ratio is an important factor in any loan consideration, whether that’s a home loan, car loan, or personal loan.
 If you implemented our tips on how to lower your debt-to-income ratio but you still aren’t qualifying for a traditional financial solution, look into how you can convert your home equity into cash with a sale-leaseback program.
 As always, we recommend consulting your financial advisor to help you figure out what will work best for you and your needs.

 - Debt.com.
 Credit Counseling. https://www.debt.com/credit-card-debt/counseling/